1. Do the main laws that regulate the employment relationship apply to:

 Provisions Concerning COVID-19

-Ban on the Termination of Employment Contracts and Unilateral Unpaid Leave.
-The termination of employment contracts by employers was initially prohibited for three months as of 17 April 2020 (other than in certain exceptional circumstances).
-Following further extensions, this ban on the termination of employment contracts was extended to 30 June 2021.
+Ban on the termination of employment contracts and unilateral unpaid leave.
+The termination of employment contracts by employers was initially prohibited (other than in certain exceptional circumstances) between 17 April 2020 and 30 June 2021.

 Rights Created by Continuous Employment